kkb-10/weatherify/README.md

 # Weatherify

+- A basic weather application using built using Flutter-dart
+- It can provide complete weather results for present location using mobile GPS.
-A basic weather application using Flutter which would use mobile GPS to give live weather results of a particular location or allow us to fetch weather results of any other location using OpenWeatherMap API.
+- It also allow us to fetch weather results of any other location.
+- It uses a third party API for peoviding these weather results.

 ## Search Screen
 ![App_Screens](/images/image1.png)